I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/nc-bthddi-pfnbth-is-bluetooth-version-available.md

      provides is greater than or equal to the Bluetooth version number that is being requested.</p>

 ## -remarks
 <p>Bluetooth profile drivers should call this function before performing any operations that are not
     supported in all Bluetooth versions.</p>

-<p>Bluetooth profile drivers should call this function before performing any operations that are not
-    supported in all Bluetooth versions.</p>